-The goal of competitor research is to look at people who are running similar businesses as you and find out what is helping them succeed.
+The goal of competitor research is to look at people who are running similar businesses as you and find out what is helping them succeed with their branding and marketing.
 Here are some steps that will help you complete your competitor research successfully.

 First, make a list of all the competitors you can think of.
 Professionals suggest ten, but if it’s a little bit more or less, it’s okay.
 Use Google if you can’t think of enough and look up their social media, websites, and other platforms.

 Once you’ve found them, study their strategies.
 Look for patterns in their posts as well as continuing themes in their websites and other branding.